wp-plugins/merge-minify-refresh/readme.txt

 In order to ensure fast loading times its recommended to set long expiry dates for CSS and JS as well as make sure gzip or deflate is on.

-**Note** Installing this plugin on a server with the eAccellerator module has the potential to break as Minify uses anonymous functions which return NULL.
+**Note** Installing this plugin on a server with the eAccellerator module installed has the potential to break as Minify uses anonymous functions which return NULL.
 [View eAccellerator Issue Thread](https://github.com/eaccelerator/eaccelerator/issues/12)

 **Features**